c-leblanc/EOLES-Dispatch/renewable_ninja/README.md

 - 1 file for solar PV gathering the average CF for each hour since 1980-01-001 and for each of the seven countries modeled in EOLES-Dispatch (<pv.csv>)
 - 2 files for onshore wind gathering the average CF for each hour since 1980-01-001 and for each of the seven countries modeled in EOLES-Dispatch: one version describing the current fleet (<onshore_CU.csv>) and one version describing the near-term fleet (<onshore_NT.csv>)
 - 3 files for offshore wind gathering the average CF for each hour since 1980-01-001 and for each of the seven countries modeled in EOLES-Dispatch: one version describing the current fleet (<offshore_CU.csv>), one version describing the near-term fleet (<offshore_NT.csv>) and one version describing the long-term fleet (<offshore_LT.csv>)

-NB: The appropriate file to use should be specified in the <format_inputs.R> script in the root directory.
+NB: The appropriate file to use can be changed in the <format_inputs_EXEC.R> script in the root directory.
+The default option is to use files describing the current fleet.